 Lumbini – United Nations World Cultural Heritage Site

-Today Lumbini has been listed by the United Nations as a World Heritage Site and the project to develop the Lumbini Holy Park has been jointly planned by the UN and the Nepalese government.
-Countries around the world have successively built their representative temples in the park for Buddhists from all over the world to go on pilgrimages.
-This comprehensive project initiated by the UN reflects the connection between the Buddha and world peace, for it is from this very historic birthplace that Dharma teaching spreads to this world and orients towards the future world peace.
+Today Lumbini is listed by the United Nations as a World Heritage Site and the project to develop the Lumbini Holy Park has been jointly planned by the UN and the Nepalese government.
+Countries from around the world have built temples in the park for their Buddhist citizens to use as pilgrimage destinations.
+This comprehensive project initiated by the UN reflects the connection between the Buddha and world peace, for it is from this very historic birthplace that Dharma teaching spreads to this world laying the foundation for future world peace.
 The 42 pieces of land provided to the different countries to build their representative temples symbolize the connection between the teachings of the Buddha and the modern world.

 Birth of the World Center for Peace and Unity

-Historically, humans have created and experienced too many sufferings.
-World peace is our vision, ambition and aspiration.
-But world peace is not a certain thing.
-How can peace be achieved?
-Peace should be carried out from within and initiated by individuals.
+Historically, humans have created and experienced much suffering.
+World peace is our vision, ambition and aspiration—but world peace is not a certain thing.
+How can it be achieved?
+Each individual must carry peace within themselves.
 How can we achieve personal peace?
-We need to learn how to achieve inner peace in right places such as the ‘Center’ and pass on these universal peace messages to others.
-In this way, we become messengers of peace who can bring positive changes to ourselves, our relatives and friends, and the wider world.
+By learning at “right places” such as the WCPU, then passing on these universal messages of peace.
+In this way, we become messengers of peace, bringing positive change to ourselves, to our families and friends, and to the wider world.